faisal-kabir/facebook_event/README.md

 >Facebook Analytics is a robust tool that lets marketers explore users' interactions with advanced goal paths and sales funnels for Facebook ads.
 In this article, you'll discover how to get started with Facebook Analytics.

-Flutter plugin for Facebook Events, an app measurement solution that provides insight on app usage and user engagement in [Facebook Analytics](https://developers.facebook.com/apps/).

 ## Installation

 You must first create an app at Facebook for developers: https://developers.facebook.com/